AdobeDocs/commerce-admin.en/help/content-design/themes.md

 A responsive theme adjusts the page layout to fit the view port of the device.
 The sample _Luma_ theme has a flexible, responsive layout that can be viewed from the desktop, tablet, or mobile device.

 [!DNL Commerce] themes include layout files, template files, translation files, and skins.
 A skin is a collection of supporting CSS, images, and JavaScript files that together, create the visual presentation and interactions that your customers experience when they visit your store.
-Themes and skins can be modified and customized by a developer or designer who has knowledge of [!DNL Commerce] theme design and access to your server.
+Themes and skins can be modified and customized by a developer or designer who understands [!DNL Commerce] theme design and has access to your server.
 To learn more, see the [Frontend Developer Guide][2].

 ![Luma theme](./assets/design-responsive.png)<!-- zoom -->

 ## The Default theme

 The _[!DNL Magento Blank]_ responsive theme renders the display of your storefront for different devices and incorporates best practices for desktop, table, and mobile devices.
-Some themes are designed to be used only with specific devices.
-When [!DNL Commerce] detects a specific browser ID, or user agent, it uses the theme that is configured to be used for the specific browser.
+Some themes are designed for use only with specific devices.
+When [!DNL Commerce] detects a specific browser ID, or user agent, it uses the theme that is configured for the specific browser.
 The search string can also include Perl-Compatible Regular Expressions (PCRE).

 ![Themes](./assets/themes.png)<!-- zoom -->